detomon/bliplay/SYNTAX.md

 [sample:<name> ...]
 ```

-Samples are audio snippets which can be loaded from `.wav` files.
-The number of channels has to be either 2 (stereo) or 1 (mono).
+Samples are audio snippets, which can be loaded from `.wav` files.
+The number of channels has to be either 2 (stereo) or just 1 (mono).
 Only the PCM format with either 8 or 16 bits is supported.

 The sample rate has to match the current sample rate (default: 44100).
 The pitch is expected to be tuned to A4, i.e., playing a sample with `a:a4` plays it with its original speed.